danielscherzer/AutoUpdateViaGitHubRelease/README.md

 - The latest version of your application is deployed as a GitHub release.

 ## Usage
-You can use the methods from the `UpdateTools` class or use the `Update` class if you need `INotifyPropertyChanged`.
+1. You can use the `Update` class if you need `INotifyPropertyChanged`:

 ```C#
 using AutoUpdateViaGitHubRelease;